astronomer/airflow-guides/guides/scripts-bash-operator.md

 - Running a single or multiple bash commands in your Airflow environment.
 - Running a previously prepared bash script.
 - Running scripts in a programming language other than Python.
+- Running commands kicking off tools that do not have specific operator support yet.
+For example Soda Core.

 ## Example: Execute two bash commands using one BashOperator